EGO4D/docs/docs-archive/updates.md

 sidebar_position: 20
 ---

-Two dataset updates are pending for Ego4D:

-* v2.0 (Jan '23) - Focused on a number of video fixes, additional NLQ & FHO data.
+Ego4D was recently updated to version v2.0 (Feb '23) - focused on additional Forecasting, Hands & Objects (243 hrs vs 120 hrs) and Natural Language Queries (27k vs 19k queries) annotations, and a number of corrections and usability enhancements.
 Details below.

+CVPR challenges for this year will be based on the updated dataset for FHO & NLQ benchmarks.

-* v2.1 (early March) - Focused on additional AV/Social, VQ & Moments data & additional utilities.
+A v2.1 update will occur after CVPR (July '23), focusing on additional AV/Social, VQ & Moments data & additional utilities.
+Going forward, primary updates will occur to the dataset in January each year.

-CVPR Challenges will be based on the updated datasets.
-And going forward, updates to the dataset will occur annually in Jan.

 As ever, we would love any questions or feedback on current or future changes, observed issues with the dataset and requests for future updates/utilities/dataloaders/examples/etc.  Please join us on the Ego4D Forum: [https://discuss.ego4d-data.org/](https://discuss.ego4d-data.org/)

-# v2.0 Update (Jan '23)
+# v2.0 Update

 ## NLQ Annotation Updates

 Natural Language Queries has been updated to include additional query and video coverage.
-For train and val, there are now XXX queries vs XXX in v1, in addition to a small number of fixes for specific queries.
+For train and val, there are now 27k queries vs 19k in v1, in addition to a small number of fixes for specific queries.
+(Specifically, a number of query time intervals were specified as point in time with start=end and have been updated to include the time interval.)

 ## FHO Annotation Updates